Clement-W/bicycle-counter/README.md

 ### Data preprocessing with tensorflow 2 object detection API

-Now that the dataset has been prepared to be compatible with our project, and that we explored it a little bit more, we can focus at the data preprocessing we will setup in order to use the data during training.
+Now that the dataset has been prepared to be compatible with our project, and we explored it a little bit more, we can focus at the data preprocessing we will setup in order to use the data during training.

-The Tensorflow 2 Object Detection API allows to do data preprocessing and data augmentation in the training pipeline configuration.
+The Tensorflow 2 Object Detection API allows us to do data preprocessing and data augmentation in the training pipeline configuration.
 As stated in their [docs](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md#configuring-the-trainer), all the preprocessing of the input is done in the `train_config` part of the training configuration file.
 The training configuration file is explained in the section [Configure the training pipeline](#Configure-the-training-pipeline-(configure_training_pipeline.ipynb)) of this README.md.

 So here, the important part of the configuration file is `train_config` which parametrize: